Offshoring and outsourcing are often mistaken for each other. However, these terms have distinct meanings and are not always interchangeable.

 New Models of Offshoring

-While offshoring traditionally means setting up operations in another country, new outsourcing models are emerging, and they accelerated during the pandemic.
-One is to hire individuals and teams overseas and blend them with your domestic teams as virtual co-workers.
-Online marketplaces like Upwork make it possible to hire individuals for projects and ongoing work.
+While offshoring traditionally involves establishing operations in another country, new outsourcing models are emerging and have accelerated during the pandemic.
+One such model is to hire individuals and teams overseas and integrate them with your domestic teams as virtual co-workers.
+Online marketplaces like Upwork enable you to hire individuals for projects and ongoing work.

 Managed service providers like Prialto hire, train, and manage virtual administrative assistants in Guatemala and the Philippines to work with U.S.-based executives and teams.
 Another managed service provider, Andela, employs, places, and supports software developers from African nations who work with U.S. tech companies.